-- With organisation-wide changes, leaders must assure employees that they are part of the company’s future
+- With organization-wide changes, leaders must assure employees that they are part of the company’s future

 - Amidst change, transparency is key and helps develop trust and feelings of inclusion